vidyasekaran/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 # Solution  - login AWS Console -> Cloudformation and delete eksctl-eksdemo2-cluster -
 #To clean up you may have to delete - VPC, subnets manually associated with it also manually.
 Check cloudformation stack events and delete manually

+# Error when executing  eksctl and fix

+[ℹ]  eksctl version 0.35.0
+[ℹ]  using region ap-south-1
+[!]  retryable error (EC2MetadataError: failed to make EC2Metadata request
+        status code: 404, request id:
+caused by: <?xml version="1.0" encoding="iso-8859-1"?>

+Login AWS - In the navigation bar on the upper right, choose your account name or number and then choose My Security Credentials.

+Click on Create Access Key and get the ACCESS KEY ID and also download  csv which has Access key ID	and Secret access key

+in terminal where u exectue eksctl

+> aws configure  and provide access key id and secreate access key

 # Get List of clusters
 eksctl get clusters